namanagar/spotifyproject/README.md

 # spotify project
-This is my final project for my AP Computer Science clas built using the Java wrapper for the Spotify API created by @thelinmichael
+This is my final project for my AP Computer Science clas built using the Java wrapper for the Spotify API created by @thelinmichael found here: https://github.com/thelinmichael/spotify-web-api-java

 ### what it does